apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 *New in 3.5.5*

-Here're the steps needed to upgrade an already running ZooKeeper ensemble to TLS without downtime by taking advantage of port unification functionality.
+Here are the steps needed to upgrade an already running ZooKeeper ensemble to TLS without downtime by taking advantage of port unification functionality.

 1. Create the necessary keystores and truststores for all ZK participants as described in the previous section